Goals

 • Supporting state pathology societies, which can increase CAP membership.

-• Retaining residents and fellows as members; eliminating the membership cliff that occurs after completion of training
+• Retaining residents and fellows as members; Eliminating the membership cliff that occurs after completion of training.

 • Enhancing the image of pathology and pathologists; supporting leadership development.